About

 Evidence and verification timeline

-TES is built on documented work with ASME PTC 12.2 standards, independent referees and structured verification.
-Key milestones:
+TES is built on documented work using ASME PTC 12.2 heat-rate review concepts, independent referee options and structured verification.
+Key evidence points:

 Kriel Power Station